yearn/yearn-devdocs/versioned_docs/version-0.4.2/getting-started.md

 # Getting Started with Vaults

-This is a collection of resources that aime to be an introduction to how yVaults V2 work.
+This is a collection of resources that aim to be an introduction to how yVaults V2 work.

 ## Introduction